On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: A Rigidity problem

 Our second partial result concerns the \emph{weak Gibbs} (WG) class of Yuri on a subshift $\Omega'\subseteq \cA^\nn$, i.e.\ the class of measures~$\P$ for which there exists a continuous function~$\phi : \Omega' \to \rr$ and a nondecreasing $\Exp{o(n)}$-sequence $(K_n)_{n=1}^\infty$ such that

 for every $y \in \Omega'$.
 Here, $p_{\textnormal{top}}(\phi)$, known as the topological pressure, is completely determined by~$\phi$, and provides the appropriate normalization.
 On subshifts {with suitable specification properties}, $g$-measures and equilibrium measures for absolutely summable interactions are WG; we do not dwell on this technical issue and instead refer the reader to~\cite{PS20}.
-The next lemma\,---\,in conjunction with Lemmas~\ref{lem:a-priori-bounds-a} and~\ref{lem:cross-SMB-gap} and Theorem~\ref{thm:abstract-modified-parsing}\,---\,shows again that progress on this open problem can be beneficial.
+While Lemma~\ref{lem:cross-SMB-gap} does not directly apply to WG measures, a well-known analogue provides the same conclusion.